Davenport College: Freshman housing

 Davenport College freshmen live on the Old Campus with the rest of their Yale College class, with the exception of students from Silliman, Timothy Dwight, Pauli Murray, and Benjamin Franklin.
 Currently, Davenport College freshmen live in Welch Hall, which is located next to Phelps Gate.
 Welch is known for the 10- and 12-pack suites on the bottom floor (for 10 and 12 students) and the princess suites on the top two floors, complete with cathedral ceilings and skylights.

 History

 Under the Yale College policy that let incoming students express a residential college preference, Davenport developed a reputation for attracting athletic, upper-class elites until the policy ended with the class of 1958.

-In July 2022, Anjelica Gonzalez will succeed John Fabian Witt, making her the first Black woman to serve as Head of College in Yale's history.
+In 2022, Gonzalez succeeded John Fabian Witt as head of Davenport College, making her the first Black woman to serve as head of college in Yale's history.

 Mascot

 For a while after Davenport College's inception into the Yale residential college system, students were known as "Hybrids," a reference to the hybrid style of the college's architecture.
 While the nickname appeared in a few official publications in the 1970s, it was no longer used by either Davenporters or their rivals.
 Davenport students were without a title or figure to rally behind.

 In 1998, then junior Thomas Shaw, upon returning from a semester of mountaineering, brought back from the California Redwood country a five-and-a-half foot tall, 400 pound carved wooden gnome as a gift to the college.
 The gnome, with its green painted shirt and yellow pants, quickly developed a following in the Davenport community, and was soon proudly adopted as the college's official mascot.

 The gnome was first placed in the college's courtyard, but after repeated theft by neighbor and unofficial Davenport rival Pierson, the gnome was relocated inside.
 It was in the entrance of the administrative offices in Crosspiece for the first semester of the 2005–2006 school year, but was moved to the Davenport Dining Hall.
 In April 2011, Davenport students stopped a group of Piersonites from the most recent attempt at stealing the gnome.
 The gnome was successfully rescued and taken to its home in the Davenport Dining Hall.